ThisIsGravy/web_project_3/README.md

 * Intro
 * Figma
 * Images
+* Technologies and Techniques used

 **Intro**

 This is a project that showcases the hometowns of some of Practicum's employees (myself included!).
 I've made it so all the elements are displayed correctly on popular screen sizes.
-This is fully responsive design.
 The link to the deployed project is https://thisisgravy.github.io/web_project_3/

 **Figma**